untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `Product Artifact`: artifact which lists `Product Component Artifacts` and know how to deploy them
+- `Product Artifact`: artifact which lists `Product Component Artifacts` and knows how to deploy them
 - `Product Component Artifact` artifact which is deployed by `Product Artifact` and knows how to deploy its dependencies
 - `product-lists`: file which lists `product list` items
 - `product-list`: artifact which lists products